 Some accidents may result in a vehicle fire, which could cause severe burn injuries, as well as smoke inhalation.
 Smoke inhalation, even if there are no burns, can cause serious health problems, such as airway burns and carbon monoxide poisoning.

-How Will a Burn Injury Affect the Value of a Claim?
+How Will a Burn Injury Affect the Value of a Damages Claim in Texas?

 Burn injuries can have a severe impact on an injury victim’s health and life depending on the severity of the burn.